Betti numbers and shifts in minimal graded free resolutions: Ideals with strictly quasi-pure resolutions

 which is not pure.
 We have

 But

 and hence the upper bound of (\ref{guess1}) is not valid.
 Moreover,

-Hence also the lower bound of (\ref{guess1}) is false in general.
+Thus also the lower bound of (\ref{guess1}) is false in general.
 But the resolution is strictly quasi-pure since $m_i>M_{i-1}$ for all $1\leq i \leq 3$.
 Note that the bounds in (\ref{guess2}) hold.
 Indeed, e.g.\ for $\beta^S_1(R)$ we have

 and

 \end{ex}

 We recall the following well-known result which is due to Peskine and Szpiro \cite{PESZ}.